Dan Palmer Ceramics

 I am a huge fan of shino, originally a Japanese glaze but much tweaked by western potters.
 I am also working with some very tricky ash glazes, that tend to run off the pot very easily if you aim for a very fluid glaze, as I do.
 It’s a hard ingredient to master that has cost me a bunch of lovely pots by gluing them to the kiln tiles.
 But when I get it right, they are very lovely.

 A big, future plan includes building a small wood-burning kiln, which would use waste off-cuts from sawmills and from managed forest felling.
 In effect, this wood would regrow and be carbon neutral over time.
-Gas is not environmentally friendly, though I don’t use a huge amount per firing.
+Gas is not environmentally friendly, though I don’t use a huge amount.

 For shipping, the packing process uses sustainable materials as much as possible, including recyclable paper-based box, recycled paper product padding, and reused materials.
 I do have to use some bubble wrap for its light weight and good protective qualities.
 Please reuse or recycle any plastics that come in your package.

-My work can be bought via the Etsy store — a link can be found here.
-Orders can be shipped worldwide (except the USA currently- due to tariffs, my post office will not ship parcels).
+My work can be bought via the Etsy store – a link can be found here.
+Orders can be shipped worldwide.
 My pots have shipped as far as Australia, Canada and the USA, as well as Europe, UK and Ireland.

 Latest blog posts